Toxoplasmosis

 • Blood transfusion or organ transplantation

 Ingestion of oocysts in food or water contaminated with cat feces is the most common mode of oral infection.
-Infection can also occur by eating raw or undercooked meat containing tissue cysts, most commonly lamb, pork, or rarely beef.
+Infection can also occur by eating raw or undercooked meat containing tissue cysts, most commonly lamb and pork and rarely beef.
+Infection may also be contracted by eating raw or undercooked shellfish or, less commonly, other types of fish.

 Toxoplasmosis can be transmitted transplacentally if the mother becomes infected during pregnancy or if immunosuppression reactivates a prior infection.
-Transmission of Toxoplasma to a fetus is extraordinarily rare in immunocompetent mothers who were infected with Toxoplasma and developed immunity prior to pregnancy.
+Transmission of Toxoplasma to a fetus is extraordinarily rare in immunocompetent pregnant patients who were infected with Toxoplasma and developed immunity prior to pregnancy.

 Transmission may occur via transfusion of whole blood or white blood cells or via transplantation of an organ from a seropositive donor.

 In otherwise healthy people, congenital or acquired infection can reactivate in the eyes.
 Nonocular reactivation is very rare in healthy people.
-Past infection confers resistance to reinfection.
+Past infection typically confers resistance to reinfection.
+In immunocompromised patients, a reactivated infection is most likely to occur in the brain, but it may affect the eyes or disseminate.

 Symptoms and Signs of Toxoplasmosis